CHR to probe killing of chainsaw operators allegedly mistaken for NPA rebels

 However, Pontejos also said due process must still be afforded to anyone who allegedly commits an offense.

-Seeking justice, the families of the victims claimed Recare and Alastoy were not members of the NPA but were chainsaw operators for a logging operation in the area. – Rappler.com
+Seeking justice, the families of the victims claimed Recare and Alastoy were not members of the NPA but were chainsaw operators for a logging operation in the area. – Jazmin Bonifacio/Rappler.com

 There are no comments yet.
 Add your comment to start the conversation.